david-luison-starkey/bash-annotations/README.md

 `${BASH_COMMAND}` and `history` are used to listen for a function's trigger condition/s.

-Pre, post, or pre and post trigger conditions are determined by an interface function.
+Pre, post, or pre and post trigger conditions are determined by an interface function (@inject always uses a pre trigger condition).

 These features are all determined at runtime via introspection.
 Unfortunately - but perhaps unsurprisingly - this leads to extended script execution.